actualbudget/actual/docs/contributing/writing-docs.md

 ## Naming Standards

-### For documents
+### For Documents

 * Filenames should be self-explanatory and reflect the title of the file.
-* A longer, more descriptive, filename is preferred over a shorter, less descriptive, one.
+* A longer, more descriptive filename is preferred over a shorter, less descriptive one.
 * Folder names must reflect the naming in the sidebar.

-### For images
+### For Images

 * Images must be placed in the `/static/img/` folder.
 * Except for logos and such, all images related to the documentation must be placed in a folder corresponding to the location of the document in which it is used.
 Let's say you want to add an image to a document in the `/docs/budgeting/` folder - the corresponding images must be stored in the `/static/img/budgeting/` folder.